luccadibe/go-loadgen/README.md

 - Protocol-agnostic
 - Type-safe using go generics
 - Support for constant and variable RPS
-- Support for workload-pattern generation
+- Support for workload-pattern generation with weighted time allocation
 - No external dependencies

 ## Example